nghttp2/nghttp2/doc/sources/building-android-binary.rst

 We recommend to build these libraries as static library to make the deployment easier.  libxml2 support is currently disabled.

-We use zlib which comes with Android NDK, so we don't have to build it by ourselves.
+Although zlib comes with Android NDK, it seems not to be a part of public API, so we have to built it for our own.
+That also provides us proper .pc file as a bonus.

 If SPDY support is required for nghttpx and h2load, build and install spdylay as well.